Last updated on May 22nd, 2019

 When I finished gathering documents for skills assessment, I had no idea how deadly my next opponent was – IELTS.
 Back in 2014 when I was preparing for English skills test, IELTS was the only option available, unlike today where you can appear for either PTE-A, TOEFL iBT or CAE.

 When it comes to IELTS, there is no discrimination.
 Whether you are born with an English tongue or not, there is no guarantee that IELTS will be easy on you.
 Even people whose native language is English, find it difficult to get the minimum score in IELTS.
-It’s no wonder that it scares the hell out of us Indians where most of us are from vernacular medium.
+It’s no wonder that it scares the hell out of us Indians, especially people like me who are from vernacular medium.

 The Divine Intervention

-I will say I am lucky to be always surrounded by right people as this is what single-handedly helped me steer through IELTS maze.
+I will say I am lucky to be always surrounded by the right people.
+This is what single-handedly helped me steer through IELTS maze.
 One of my colleagues and now a close friend – Rohan, was also preparing for Australian Immigration at the same time, though I had no idea about it.
-As fate would have it, he came to know about my situation through a common friend and then started a series of “secret” meetings in the company cafeteria, smoking zones, waiting lounge, lifts, bus rides and so on.
-Rohan had already spent few years in Australia as a student and hence, he had pretty a good idea about the whole immigration process and life in Australia.
+As fate would have it, he came to know about my situation through a common friend and then started a series of “secret” meetings in the company cafeteria, smoking zones, waiting lounges, lifts, bus rides and so on.
+Rohan had already spent a few years in Australia as a student and hence, he had pretty a good idea about the whole immigration process and life in Australia.
 From time to time, he helped me with my queries patiently and it was him who suggested joining IELTS coaching – a million dollar suggestion indeed.

 Why English Professional Coaching Is Important?

 I believe that opting for professional English coaching is worth every penny for the below reasons.